-Treat yourself! …To another macabre Christmas tree #Decor & Decorating#black#Christmas#crafts#decor#glitter#gothic#holidays#macabre#Victorian#winter December 23 | Cat Rocketship Christmas comes but once a year so I have to share ANOTHER dark Christmas tree from a reader — even though we already showed one gothy purple tree!
+Treat yourself! …To another macabre Christmas tree #Decor & Decorating#black#Christmas#crafts#decor#glitter#gothic#holidays#macabre#Victorian#winter December 23 2011 | Cat Rocketship Christmas comes but once a year so I have to share ANOTHER dark Christmas tree from a reader — even though we already showed one gothy purple tree!
 Whatever.
 I really doubt you guys are going to complain that we have too many AWESOME VICTORIAN CHRISTMAS PHOTOS.
 This is haplesschyld's version of Christmas.
 She's pitched an Edward Gorey-themed tree decked out in handmade Gorey-fied ornaments.
 And I MUST show love to her personalized black Christmas village: I really love winter villages, but they don't really fit in my decorating style.
 The answer was finding old ones at thrift stores, and spraying them with silvers, pewters, and blacks.
 Once they were dry I painted the details in glue and glittered them.
 Talk about YOU doing YOU.
 Beautiful chilly decor without even a whiff of tradition.
 See more from haplesschyld on Flickr.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Dan lives in a pine-paneled hole in the ground in the Northwest United States NEXT Baby + Jack Skellington outfit = Christmas miracle Show/Hide comments [ 11 ] This is awesome…I love the Gnashlycrumb Tinies! 🙂 1 agrees Reply these are so rad!!
-1 agrees Reply Believe me Ag, I have wanted to buy one every fall since I moved here, but the aathctment is over $400 for my mower.
+PREVIOUS Dan lives in a pine-paneled hole in the ground in the Northwest United States NEXT Baby + Jack Skellington outfit = Christmas miracle Show/Hide comments [ 11 ] This is awesome…I love the Gnashlycrumb Tinies! 🙂 Reply these are so rad!!
+Reply Believe me Ag, I have wanted to buy one every fall since I moved here, but the aathctment is over $400 for my mower.
 It's one of those things I say I will get next year then something else comes up.So far I have mixed feelings about Fable 2.
 It is very dumbed down, you are basically led by the nose to your next quest, following a glittering trail of sparkles.
 That's not to say that it's easy though.
 The combat can be quite tough.
 Usually it's not a single opponent but rather a group coming at you at once which can quickly surround you.
 I found that you definitely need to invest your spell points in an area effect spell that can hit multiple opponents at once.
 Alternatively, another good one is Raise the Dead, where you can raise a defeated enemy to fight for you, providing a distraction for some of the multiple opponents.
 Reply I love that Christmas village!
 Everything is gorgeous 🙂 Reply i LOVE the Christmas village! my brother and i used to paint these every Christmas and they're still on display at my dad's house; i just love this twist on an old tradition!
 Reply I might have to go snag up some village pieces tomorrow and do this exact thing next year!
 Very creative!
 Thanks for sharing!
 Reply This tears it.
 I have to have a Halloween party for Christmas next year.
 I just hope it won't freak out my by-then-almost-two-year-old wee one.
 Reply Have a Krumpas party Reply I love this so so very much.
 Is there anyway ya'll can bribe or beg her to do a non-Christmas photo house tour?
 Cause the peeks her photos show of her normal decor look awesome and I want to see more…and peeking in stranger's windows is generally frowned upon in polite company.
 Pleeeeeease?
 Reply Simply to die for, I'm passing this on to my friends.
 Reply Repainting thrifted villages is the best idea ever.
 The nice ones are so flipping expensive, and the cheap ones are ugly.
 Love the feather wreath and the whole mantle thing going on.
 Very pretty!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.